KagisoLegodi/KAGLEG394_BCL2401_B_Kagiso-Legodi_CDV03/README.md

 ### Link to Resume
 [Your Google Docs Resume](<https://docs.google.com/document/d/1D3h4uQx1ArHdwDIcGrvltZacSPXY1_ff/edit?usp=sharing&ouid=110320523042320417194&rtpof=true&sd=true>)

 This README provides you with a clear outline of the project objectives and submission guidelines.
-Remember to replace `<insert your Google Docs link here>` with the actual link to your Google Docs resume before submitting.
+Remember to replace `<replaced>` with the actual link to your Google Docs resume before submitting.
 The completion of this project will leave you with a polished CV, ready to be presented to potential employers in the tech industry.
 Good luck!